top of page

 Mentors in academic medicine play a crucial role in career development.
 Given the lack of women in leadership positions in global health research, senior female mentors are scarce.
 While male mentors are qualified to provide advice on research, they may be less equipped to address gender-specific career decisions - many of which are compounded by the nature of global health.

-In response, the Initiative created the Community Mentorship Network to connect women across institutions.
+In response, the Initiative created the Community Mentorship Network to connect women across institutions (in the U.S and internationally).
 Network members both seek and provide mentorship on topics such as how to balance international work with a partner whose career requirements are not compatible with overseas travel, or how to lead cross cultural teams.

 Balancing Career and Social Life